Acces-sh/daemon/releasesnotes/NOTES.md

-### Enhancement

-- The daemon tries to reconnect immediately after a connection loss instead of waiting for a minute

-### Other Notes
+### Bug Fixes

-- Update log messages
-- Update api url (Auth & Hub)
+- If the connection failed, the daemon did not make a new attempt.
+Now, the connection error is correctly reported, and the daemon will continue its attempts.